floooh/sokol/README.md

 }
 ```

-See the [Tiny Emulators](https://floooh.github.io/tiny8bit/) for more
+See the sokol_args.h header for a more complete documentation, and the [Tiny
-interesting examples.
+Emulators](https://floooh.github.io/tiny8bit/) for more interesting usage examples.

 # Updates